RomainTrm/Book-RealWorldEventSourcing/6-BuildingResilientApplicationsWithEventStores/index.md

 [*EventStoreDb*](https://www.kurrent.io/) is an open-sourced database that specializes in storing events and real-time streaming.

-Install a docker [Event Store](https://hub.docker.com/r/eventstore/eventstore) instance, then run:

-`docker run --name esdb-node -it -p 2113:2113 eventstore/eventstore:latest --insecure --run-projections=All --enable-atom-pub-over-http`
+> Personal note: I've regrouped all the following docker services into a single [docker-compose](../docker-compose.yml) file, run `docker compose up` to start them.

-Then we can open Event Store's dashboard on [http://localhost:2113/](http://localhost:2113/).
+We can open Event Store's dashboard on [http://localhost:2113/](http://localhost:2113/).

-We can add events from the "Stream Browser" page, for example
+Add events from the "Stream Browser" page, for example

 ```json
 Stream ID: account-ledger